bazil/bolt-mount/README.md

 - ASCII letters and numbers
 - the characters ".", "," "-", "_" (period/dot, comma, dash, underscore)

-A name consisting completely of *safe* characters is unaltered.
+A name consisting completely of *safe* characters, and not starting with a dot, is unaltered.
 Everything else is hex-encoded.
 Hex encoding looks like `@xx[xx..]` where `xx` are lower case hex digits.

-Additionally, any *safe* prefixes and suffixes longer than than a noise threshold remain unaltered.
+Additionally, any *safe* prefixes (not starting with a dot) and suffixes longer than than a noise threshold remain unaltered.
 They are separated from the hex encoded middle part by a semicolon, as in `[PREFIX:]MIDDLE[:SUFFIX]`.

 For example: